How to Choose the Right Minor to Complement Your Major in the United States

 Participate in group discussions or workshops focused on exploring minor options.
 These settings can provide opportunities to share ideas, ask questions, and gain insights from a diverse range of perspectives.
 Group discussions and workshops can also help you refine your thinking and narrow down your choices.

-Related Article: How to Make Friends and Build a Social Network While Studying in the United States
+Related Article: The Importance of Developing Critical Thinking Skills While Studying in the United States

 Consider the Flexibility of Minors